LivingLegacyMedia/vowbound/chapter_13.md

 "Draven will kill me when he realizes what happened."

-"Probably.
+"He will probably try.
 Which is why you need to disappear.
 Change your name.
 Leave the city if you can."
 Cassian pressed a small pouch of coins into his hand.
 "This should get you far enough away.
 Start over.
 Be a father again."

 The emissary stared at the coins.
 "You're not keeping me here?
 Using me as a weapon?"